GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 ## Introduction
 oxd is middleware software that makes it easy to send users from **server-side web applications** to a standard OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server), for login and/or enrollment.

+In addition to OpenID Connect, oxd also implement the UMA 2.0 profile of OAuth 2.0, which enables claims-based authorization and multi-step consent, user-interactions and stepped-up authentication flows.

 oxd exposes a simple REST API and native libraries that wrap the API for Php, Java, Python, Node, Ruby, Perl, C#, and Go.

 !!!
 Note